-(1) A \$1.00 increase (decrease) in the assumed public offering price of \$ per share, the closing price of our common stock on the Nasdaq Capital Market on , 2017, would increase (decrease) cash and cash equivalents, total stockholders' equity and total capitalization by \$, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-Each increase of 100,000 shares in the number of shares offered by us, assuming that the assumed public offering price remains the same, would increase cash, total stockholders' equity and total capitalization by \$ million.
-Similarly, each decrease of 100,000 shares in the number of shares offered by us, assuming that the same, would decrease cash and cash equivalents, total stockholders' equity and total capitalization by \$ million.
+(1) A \$1.00 increase (decrease) in the assumed public offering price of \$4.03 per share, the closing price of our common stock on the Nasdaq Capital Market on December 1, 2017, would increase (decrease) cash and cash equivalents, total stockholders' equity and total capitalization by \$4.5 million, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+Each increase of one million shares in the number of shares offered by us, assuming that the assumed public offering price remains the same, would increase cash, total stockholders' equity and total capitalization by \$3.7 million.
+Similarly, each decrease of one million shares in the number of shares offered by us, assuming that the assumed public offering price remains the same, would decrease cash and cash equivalents, total stockholders' equity and total capitalization by \$3.7 million.